-Are you and your DevOps or QA team thinking about making the transition from manual to automated Salesforce testing, but don’t know where to start?
+Are you and your DevOps or QA team thinking about transitioning from manual to automated Salesforce testing but don’t know where to start?
 Feeling overwhelmed by what feels like a Herculean task ahead?
 Wondering if there’s someone or something that can guide you and your team through the transition?

 You’ve come to the right place.